Priestly covenant

 According to the Hebrew Bible, in order that God may dwell among the Israelites,God gave Moses instructions for erecting a sanctuary.
 The directions provide for:

-1. wooden arkgilded inside and outside, for the Tablets of the Covenant, with a pure gold cover as the "mercy seat" for the Divine Presence;
+- A wooden ark, gilded inside and outside, for the Tablets of the Covenant, with a pure gold cover as the "mercy seat" for the Divine Presence;

 In ancient Judaism